 - Vaccinate your puppies and adult dogs.
 Be sure you see your vet regularly and that you report any signs of illness in a timely manner.

 - Do not take your puppy to public places or around unknown dogs before he reaches 17 weeks of age and is fully vaccinated.
 A puppy's immunity is unknown up to about 16 weeks of age, and vaccine-induced immunity is not fully effective until five to 10 days after the vaccine.

-- Become educated about parvo so you can detect early signs.
-While all dogs can be affected, puppies are most susceptible to parvovirus.
+- While all dogs can be affected, puppies are most susceptible to parvovirus.
 All breeds are at risk, but a few breeds that might be predisposed to parvo include the Rottweiler, Doberman Pinscher, and American Pit Bull Terrier.
-Also, remember that adult dogs can contract parvo if they are unvaccinated or immune-compromised.

-Because parvovirus is highly contagious to other dogs, measures must be taken to decontaminate areas where a parvo positive dog has been.
+Because parvovirus is highly contagious to other dogs, measures must be taken to decontaminate areas where a parvo positive dog has spent any time.